AzureCosmosDB/scenario-based-labs/Retail/HOL step-by-step - Cosmos DB scenario-based labs - Retail.md

 - We are querying an "object" collection for an entity type called 'ItemAggregation' and sorting it by the 'BuyCount'.
 Essentially these are the top purchased items.
 - We are then querying the object collection for all the top movie items to get their metadata for display on the web front end

+> This code is responsible for querying the Cosmos DB `object` table to find the item aggregation information, for example all the `buy` events for a movie.
+It is important that you utilize aggregations to do this as Cosmos Db will charge you based on RUs.
+If you were to query the `events` table which is expected to get incredibly large as your user count and activity increaes, you can imagine the costs for making this query can become incredibly expensive.

+#### About Cosmos DB throughput

+In the ARM templates, you will notice that we have intentionally set the **throughput** in RU/s for each container, based on our anticipated event processing and reporting workloads.
+In Azure Cosmos DB, provisioned throughput is represented as request units/second (RUs).
+RUs measure the cost of both read and write operations against your Cosmos DB container.
+Because Cosmos DB is designed with transparent horizontal scaling (e.g., scale out) and multi-master replication, you can very quickly and easily increase or decrease the number of RUs to handle thousands to hundreds of millions of requests per second around the globe with a single API call.

+Cosmos DB allows you to increment/decrement the RUs in small increments of 100 at the database level, or at the container level.
+It is recommended that you configure throughput at the container granularity for guaranteed performance for the container all the time, backed by SLAs.
+Other guarantees that Cosmos DB delivers are 99.999% read and write availability all around the world, with those reads and writes being served in less than 10 milliseconds at the 99th percentile.

+When you set a number of RUs for a container, Cosmos DB ensures that those RUs are available in all regions associated with your Cosmos DB account.
+When you scale out the number of regions by adding a new one, Cosmos will automatically provision the same quantity of RUs in the newly added region.
+You cannot selectively assign different RUs to a specific region.
+These RUs are provisioned for a container (or database) for all associated regions.

 6. Compile the solution, fix any errors